Intrapersonal

 Looks like

 Slower speech under stress.
 Steady eye contact.
-Pause before responding to challenge.
+A pause before responding to a challenge.

 Failure mode